 American Surrogacy’s identified surrogacy program reduces our agency costs because you won’t need these services.
 Your total surrogacy fees will be at a significant discount, and you will retain the right to certain refundable fees like any other intended parent.
 For an estimate of total surrogacy costs in your situation, please contact our agency.

 There’s another factor that commonly affects how much surrogacy is if you use a friend — surrogate base compensation.
 In many identified surrogacies, a friend may offer her surrogate services altruistically to help out the intended parents.
-This means she waives her right to her base compensation, a choice which can save her intended parents an average of $30,000.
+This means she waives her right to her base compensation, a choice which can save her intended parents tens of thousands of dollars.

 If you are considering surrogacy with a friend, it’s important that you discuss surrogate base compensation in detail with your gestational carrier and the overall costs of surrogacy with your professionals.
 Only then can you get the most accurate estimate of expenses moving forward.